JuliaDataScience/JuliaDataScience/contents/data_vis_makie_recipe.md

 ## A Makie recipe for a DataFrame {#sec:recipe_df}

-Unlike other libraries that already support a wide set of input formats via recipes, i.e. `Plots.jl`, in `Makie.jl` most of the time we need to pass the raw data to our functions.
+Unlike other libraries that already support a wide set of input formats via recipes, i.e. `Plots.jl`, in `Makie.jl` most of the time we need to pass the raw data to functions.
-However, if we want to define our own `recipe` in Makie we could also do it.
+However, we can also define our own  `recipe` in  `Makie.jl`.
 As an example we will code a small **full recipe** for a `DataFrame`.
 Please refer to the [documentation](https://makie.juliaplots.org/stable/documentation/recipes/) for more details.

-A Makie `recipe` consist of two parts, a plot `type` name defined via `@recipe` and a custom `plot!`(`Makie.plot!`) which creates the actual plot via plotting functions already defined.
+A Makie `recipe` consist of two parts, a plot `type` name defined via `@recipe` and a custom `plot!(::Makie.plot)` which creates the actual plot via plotting functions already defined.

 ```jl
 s = """